When Drone Delivery Makes Sense: When You're Flying Life-Saving Blood to Hospitals

 Now doctors at about a dozen hospitals can text in requests for urgently needed blood, and a Zipline drone will arrive within half an hour.
 The company is currently flying eight of its fixed-wing Zips from a single distribution center in Muhanga, a district about 50 kilometers west of the capital.
 Its drones don’t land; instead the doctor gets a text when the craft is about two minutes away and comes outside to receive a package that parachutes gently down.

-Zipline’s Wyrobek says the company’s engineers originally considered building delivery drones that landed at their destinations; that’s what Amazon, Google, and other drone-makers like Matternet and Flirtey have done.
+Zipline’s Wyrobek says the company’s engineers originally considered building delivery drones that landed at their destinations; that’s what Amazon, Google, and other drone-makers like Matternet have done (another drone-maker, Flirtey, lowers its cargo on a tether).
 But he says they rejected the idea for three practical reasons: The parachute-drop system is safer for recipients, the drones don’t waste battery power on landings and takeoffs, and the whole process is faster.
 “Landing just doesn’t scale,” he says.
 “We couldn’t imagine trying to do hundreds of flights a day with landings and taking off again.”

 Before Zipline could start operations, it had to work with the Rwanda government to ensure that its Zips compiled with flight regulations and its procedures adhered to medical standards for blood handling.
 Wyrobek says government officials were eager to make the project work, seeing both health and economic benefits.